Documentation

 Value Gap value or "-" sign if no value is selected (default option)

-Score 1 if new value is correct answer, 0 otherwise
+Score 1 if the new value is the correct answer, 0 otherwise

-Table addon sends ValueChanged type events to Event Bus when all gaps are filled correctly.
+Table addon sends the ValueChanged type events to the Event Bus when all gaps are filled correctly.

 Field name Description